blacksh33p86/pymultichat/README.md

 - [ ] gaming channels (e.g. quiz)
 - [ ] webcam support for private chat

----to be continued---
+to be continued ...

 ***************************fixes and updates***************************

-- [2013-10-23] - clean logout on client connection shutdown
+- [2013-10-23] - clean logout on clientside connection "abort"